PAUL is a French chain of bakery/cafe restaurants operating in more than 37 sites in the UK, with a worldwide presence in over 20 countries.

-We used a 5 point scale, based on how consistently the OM demonstrates the given behaviour, to gauge improvement over the course of the programme.
+We used a five-point scale, based on how consistently the OM demonstrates the given behaviour, to gauge improvement over the course of the programme.
 Here are just a couple of the highlights:

-12 months in and December saw sales growth of +20%, resulting in the business exceeding its sales and profit targets for the first time in several years.
+12 months in and December saw sales growth of more than 20%, resulting in the business exceeding its sales and profit targets for the first time in several years.
 Despite tough trading conditions in the UK market for the hospitality sector, Paul UK saw like-for-like sales rise 3.4% for the year ending 31 December 2018, with turnover up 7.4% to £38m.

 Start the conversation